FreedSoul/pkmn-react/README.md

 - day 12: working on compare page 80%, reutilizing components from pokedex, with flags to apply conditional rendering
 - day 13: learning the types of filters in css to achieve a black silhouette, i get it with css rule [filter: brightness(0)], fixing page whatpkmn view and adding state to control filter activation
 - day 14: adjusting some visual bugs in mobile browsers, adding backgrounds
+- day 15: adding framer motion animations, understanding it jointly with chakra ui
+- day 16: investigating how to add sounds reactively, much more easy that it seems just adding an audio tag html without source as children, but src as props, saving the mp3 in public dir

 ## reminder